 To learn more about the different ways to navigate Madrid, please read descriptions below.

-One metro trip costs approximately 1 euro, and a monthly pass will cost approximately 40 euros.
+One metro trip costs 1.5 - 2 euros, and a monthly pass will cost approximately 53 euros.
+For those under the age of 26, there is a youth pass which costs approximately 20 euros.
 This pass, called an "abono" is highly recommended, as it will give you unlimited access to the metro, trains, and buses of Madrid.
 The main bus stations in Madrid are located at Méndez Alvaro, Avenida de América, and Plaza de Castilla.

 There are both local trains, national trains, and international trains available in Madrid.
 The two main train stations are Chamartín and Atocha.
 Current schedules and prices are available at renfe.es